ubccpsc/310/resources/readings/cookbooks/async.md

 ---

-<a name="parallel"></a>
+<a name="concurrent"></a>
-### Parallel async calls
+### Concurrent async calls

-Another common use case is when many independent parallel jobs need to be executed.
+Another common use case is when many independent concurrent jobs need to be executed.
 This may arise when reading or writing many different file-based or network-based resources.

-<a name="parallelCallback"></a>
+<a name="concurrentCallback"></a>
 #### With callbacks

-Parallel callbacks are extremely hard to manage, especially when there are an unknown number of them at runtime (the examples below for promises and async/await are handling four jobs).
+Concurrent callbacks are extremely hard to manage, especially when there are an unknown number of them at runtime (the examples below for promises and async/await are handling four jobs).
 Just don't write them with traditional callbacks, you'll live a happier and more fruitful life for this choice.

-<a name="parallelPromise"></a>
+<a name="concurrentPromise"></a>
 #### With promises

 `Promise.all` is used for exactly this case: this Promise takes a  list of async tasks, waits for them to all complete (or fail), and then settles itself.